Want to create a balanced schedule to fit EVERYTHING into your math block?

 Join me for a FREE, Guided Math workshop to discover how to easily incorporate Guided Math into your current schedule!

-Teaching math remotely can cause some challenges for teachers and students, but parents are also struggling during this time.
-Even for parents who are doing the best they can to support their students at home, math is a content area that they can struggle to help their children with.
-I’ve talked to many parents who say, “I am not good at math” or “I don’t like math”.
-When parents don’t have a math mindset, that can translate into their children’s attitude when it comes to doing math work at home.
-Instead of becoming frustrated with parents that may not feel comfortable helping their kids with math, you can share ideas, tips, and tools to help parents who don’t have a math mindset during this time of distance learning.
+I’ve heard many parents say, “I am not good at math” or “I don’t like math.”
+When parents don’t have a math mindset, that can translate into their children’s attitude when it comes to practicing math at home.
+Instead of becoming frustrated with parents that may not feel comfortable helping their kids with this subject, you can guide parents who don’t have a math mindset by sharing ideas, tips, and tools.
+Read on for 5 simple ways parents can help with math at home (and enjoy it!).

 Lists and lists of required assignments and problem sets can frustrate parents and students.
 Giving various options for students to practice skills will give parents more flexibility and let them help their students with activities that they are comfortable with.
 The various activities can focus on the same skills and standards in different modes.

-One option I love to share with my students and their families is Boom Learning Cards.
-Because the cards are self-checking, students can work at their own pace without stressing parents to teach math skills.
+One option I love to share with my students and their families is Boom Cards.
+These digital task cards aren’t only fun for kids, but they are self-checking, so students can work at their own pace without adding stress to parents to teach math skills.
 Boom Cards focus on multiple skill areas including: Addition Facts, Comparing Numbers, Place Value, Geometry, Fractions, Money, Arrays, and so much more.

-Another option is to share math apps or websites for your students to practice math skills.
-The math applications I recommend are ones that are adaptable to student levels and involve gaming to keep students engaged.
-Some student and parent favorite applications include: Prodigy, Kahoot, SplashLearn, and DreamBox.
+Another option is to share math apps or websites with parents so their students can practice math at home.
+The math apps that I recommend are adaptable to student levels and involve gaming to keep students engaged.
+Some student and parent favorites include: Prodigy, Kahoot, SplashLearn, and DreamBox.

 Email